top of page

 To break it down:

-Parking: Depending on your location, parking can be a significant monthly cost.
-If you live in a city or densely populated area, parking fees can range from $30–$100 per month, depending on whether you park on the street or in a parking garage.
+• Parking: Depending on your location, parking can be a significant monthly cost.
+If you work or live in a city or densely populated area, parking fees can range from $30–$100 per month per location (work and home).
+To stay within this strict budget, you must avoid paying for a monthly parking garage or dedicated lot spot, as these facilities commonly start at $200-$400 in major cities.
 If parking is free or low-cost in your area, this could be a negligible expense.
-For urban dwellers, it’s important to factor this into your budget when calculating overall transportation costs.

 Tip: If possible, consider using public transportation, carpooling, or biking to reduce transportation costs.
 If you're open to using ride-sharing for occasional trips or walking for short distances, you can further minimize car ownership expenses.
 This approach can help you stay within your transportation budget while freeing up funds for savings, leisure, or other financial goals.
 With careful planning, balancing car ownership and alternative transportation options can lead to a more flexible and affordable budget.